Vek17/TabletopTweaks-Base/README.md

         * Hellfire Ray no longer has the Fire descriptor.
     * Magical Vestment
         * Magical Vestment now enhances your armor instead of granting a floating modifier.
+    * Microscopic Proportions
+        * Microscopic Proportions now correctly grants a size bonus instead of an untyped bonus.
     * Remove Fear
         * Remove Fear no longer grants immunity to shaken and fear.
     * Remove Sickness
         * Remove Sickness no longer grants immunity to sickness and nausea.
     * Shadow Conjuration
         * Shadow Conjuration has been added to the Wizard spell list.
+    * Shadow Conjuration Greater
+        * Now has the correct shadow factor of 60 instead of 40.
     * Shadow Evocation
         * Shadow Evocation can now have the correct metamagics applied.
     * Greater Shadow Evocation
         * Greater Shadow Evocation can now have the correct metamagic applied.
+        * Now has the correct shadow factor of 60 instead of 40.
     * Starlight
         * Starlight no longer is affected by true sight.
     * Unbreakable Heart